pypa/interoperability-peps/unpublished/build-system-abstraction-njs.rst

 A goal here is to make it as simple as possible to convert old-style sdists to new-style sdists.
 (E.g., this is one motivation for supporting dynamic build requirements.)
-The ideal would be that there would be a single static pypackage.cfg that could be dropped into any "version 0" VCS checkout to convert it to the new shiny.
+The ideal would be that there would be a single static pypackage.json that could be dropped into any "version 0" VCS checkout to convert it to the new shiny.
 This is probably not 100% possible, but we can get close, and it's important to keep track of how close we are... hence this section.